Arabian wolf

-The Arabian wolf (Canis lupus arabs) is a subspecies of gray wolf native to the Arabian Peninsula, the Negev Desert, the Sinai Peninsula, and Jordan.
-It is the smallest wolf subspecies, and a desert-adapted subspecies that normally lives in small groups.
-It is omnivorous, eating small to medium-sized prey.
+The Arabian wolf (Canis lupus arabs) is a subspecies of gray wolf native to the Arabian Peninsula—to the west of Bahrain, as well as Oman, southern Saudi Arabia, and Yemen.
+It is also found in Israel’s Negev and Arava Deserts, Jordan, Palestine, and Egypt's Sinai Peninsula.
+It is the smallest gray wolf subspecies and a specialized xerocole (arid-adapted) animal that normally lives in smaller familial packs.
+Arabian wolves are omnivorous and opportunistic eaters; they consume small to medium-sized prey, from insects, reptiles and birds to rodents and small ungulates, such as young Nubian ibex and several species of gazelle (Arabian, goitered, Dorcas, and mountain gazelles).

 Taxonomy

 Once thought to be synonymous with C. l. pallipes (the Indian wolf), the Arabian wolf was designated Canis lupus arabs by the British zoologist Reginald Innes Pocock in 1934.
 Pocock noted its smaller skull and smaller size.
 In the third edition of Mammal Species of the World published in 2005, the mammalogist W. Christopher Wozencraft listed under the wolf Canis lupus the subspecies Canis lupus arabs.
 A 2014 study suggests that genetically the Arabian wolf is closer to C. l. lupus than it is to C. l. pallipes and supports the subspecies designation C. l. arabs.
-There has been admixture with domestic dogs, but it is unclear whether or not this is why this wolf is genetically closer to C. l. lupus.
+There has been admixture with domestic dogs, but it is unclear whether this is why this wolf is genetically closer to C. l. lupus.
 This raises a concern of extinction by hybridization as Arabian wolves are more adapted to desert life than wolf/dog hybrids.

 In Israel and Palestine, there is some disagreement as to the exact taxonomic status of wolves.
-Some scientists hold that two subspecies of wolf are present- C. l. pallipes in the northern parts, and C. l. arabs in the south.
-They point out that the southern wolves are smaller than the northern wolves which are also darker and have longer fur.
+Some scientists hold that two subspecies of wolf are present: C. l. pallipes in the northern parts and C. l. arabs in the south.
+They point out that the southern wolves are smaller than the northern wolves, which are also darker and have longer fur.
 Other scientists consider the wolf in the area to be C. l. arabs, with no real distinction between northern and southern wolves.
 As in other countries, there is interbreeding with feral dogs, which adds an element of uncertainty.